 Stay overnight in hotel.

 Today in the morning, you hit the road to the 'Pink City', Jaipur.
-After arrival, check-in at a luxury hotel.
-You are now free to explore the place on your own.
-The capital city of Rajasthan, Jaipur is a bustling city that was named after its founder Sawai Maharaja Jai Singh II.
+After arrival, check-in at hotel.
+You are now free to explore the capital city of Rajasthan, Jaipur is a bustling city that was named after its founder Sawai Maharaja Jai Singh II.
 The largest city of Jaipur was founded during the 18th century.
 One of the most popular tourist destinations of India, Jaipur is flocked by tourists from all around the world in huge numbers.
 The rich history, the architectural wonders, the bustling markets and the friendly locals cats their magic on the visitors.

-If time permits, in the evening you can visit the popular markets of Jaipur such as Bapu Bazaar, M I Road, Kishanpol Bazaar etc. the bazaars of Jaipur are a shopper's paradise where you can get some amazing stuff in the form of souvenirs including traditional attires, handicrafts, imitation jewellery, lac bangles, Rajasthani textiles, semi-precious stones, mojris and so on.
+If time permits, in the evening you can visit the popular markets of Jaipur such as Bapu Bazaar, Kishanpol Bazaar etc. the bazaars of Jaipur are a shopper's paradise where you can get some amazing stuff in the form of souvenirs including traditional attires, handicrafts, imitation jewellery, Rajasthani textiles, semi-precious stones, mojris and so on.

 Stay overnight in Jaipur.